 4. I made searches in marketplace directories.

-There are quite a few directories out there: collaborative consumption directory, compare and share directory, mesh directory, honeycomb 2.0 from Jeremiah Owyang and consumo colaborativo directory for Spanish and Latin American projects.

-Talk about your idea with everyone

-As it reads — 4.
-I made searches in marketplace directories.

 There are quite a few directories out there: compare and share directory, mesh directory, honeycomb 2.0 from Jeremiah Owyang and consumo colaborativo directory for Spanish and Latin American projects.

 Talk about your idea with everyone